 Their presence assures relief from the symptoms of the emotional or mental disability.
 Emotional support animals do not require any special training.
 However, training an emotional support dog in basic obedience is always a good idea!

 Many suitable pets are assigned as emotional support animals, and your cat may be one.
-Only a very few ESAs are however acceptable according to the ADA rules for housing and commercial flying.
+Only a very few ESAs are however acceptable according to the ADA rules for housing.

 Therapy Cats do not live with the people they assist.
 These cats are brought into public places like assisted living, medical establishments, and schools, to work with patients or residents as required.